-Mauritius implements Global Minimum Tax
+The Republic of Mauritius Implements Global Minimum Tax

 June 24, 2025

-New 2025–2026 budget aligns tax policies with OECD Pillar 2
+New Budget for 2025–2026 Aligns Tax Policies with OECD Pillar 2

-The main provisions announced include:
+Among the main provisions announced are:

-The reforms adopted require a technical review of transfer pricing policies, considering the following aspects:
+The reforms adopted require a technical review of Transfer Pricing policies, considering the following aspects:

 • The assessment of the effective tax rate per entity.